Window Repair Costs for Construction Professionals

 When Replacement Beats Repair

-Repair is not always the economical path.
-If sash rot exceeds 15 % of the frame or if the existing unit is a single pane older than 25 years, energy savings from a modern IGU can offset the higher upfront cost in three heating seasons.
-CountBricks estimators model both scenarios so you can make a data-driven call.
+If sash rot exceeds 15% of the frame or if the existing unit is a single pane older than 25 years, energy savings from a modern IGU can offset the higher upfront cost in three heating seasons.

-The O’Leary family owns a 1904 triple-decker in Jamaica Plain.
-Ice dams cracked six upper-sash panes during a brutal cold snap.
-Local phone quotes ranged from $4,400 to $5,100, yet no contractor could explain the spread.
-They contacted CountBricks for clarity.
+The O'Leary family owns a 1904 triple-decker in Jamaica Plain.
+Ice dams cracked six upper-sash panes during a cold snap.
+Local quotes ranged from $4,400 to $5,100.
+They contacted us for clarity.

 Our Process